-This episode is the first of our six-part series, Making Sense, and it aims to reframe the relationship we have with our sense of hearing.
+This is the first episode of Unexplainable’s six-part series, Making Sense, and it aims to reframe the relationship we have with our sense of hearing.

 In the first half, we discuss the basic question: What are we actually hearing, when we’re hearing?
-It turns out that hearing is largely constructed in our brain.
+Professor Matthew Winn explains that hearing is largely constructed in our brain.
 For example, if we were actually hearing everything in the world, when we hear a voice in a room, we would hear an absurd amount of overlapping echoes coming from the sound waves bouncing off every wall.
 Instead, our brain edits out these echoes, only presenting us with the source of the sound.

 The mechanics of this brain editing is revealed when we look at audio illusions.
 Psychologist Diana Deutsch tells the story of how she discovered a series of illusions, which demonstrate that what we hear often differs from the real world, how much of what we are hearing is actually constructed by our brain.